 Link’s origins were finally explained in this game…well at least part of them.
 The game also finally explained how Hyrule was created, the fact that this game included a lot of lore and historic references of Hyrule, gave the story a more, should I say “legendary” feeling, that seemed to be missing in past games of the series.

 In short the Legend of Zelda Ocarina of Time’s tale is as good as it can be under the circumstances in which the series has been and its in.

 The circumstances are limits that Nintendo has implanted on the series.
 Limits that keep the series’ story from reaching its full potential.
 Nintendo obviously wants to keep one of its flagship series as a “KA” (6 years and older) game.
 However, RPGs stories have evolved since Link to the Past.
 Lunar and FFVI began a trend of mature RPG tales, the FF series in particular has matured nicely.

 In 1998 this ( a Kid friendly story) was forgivable even after FFVII had opened our eyes as to how magnificent an RPG story could be, but the problem with Nintendo is that they have regressed from Ocarina of time into an even more childish approach towards the series with their latest Zelda in Wind Waker.

 Ocarina of Time remains the only game in the market worthy of being called perfect.
-Now that it has been re-released in the Gamecube (in two different promotional discs) there is no excuse to not play this all time great.
-(Note the gamecube version of Ocarina of Time is identical to the N64 one, except that the visuals look a bit sharper on the screen on the Gamecube.)
+Now that it has been re-released in the Gamecube (in two different promotional discs) there is no excuse for anyone not to play this all time great.
+(Note the gamecube version of Ocarina of Time is identical to the N64 one, except that the GC visuals look a bit sharper on the screen.)

 Music: 10 -Beautiful compositions, unparalleled sound effects, The song of time still gives me the chills.